Redshank

 Conservation Status:

 In the UK, bird species with breeding, passage or wintering populations are assessed by experts and assigned to the Red, Amber or Green lists of conservation concern.
-Redshanks are currently an ‘Amber’ listed species.
+Redshanks are currently an ‘AMBER’ listed species.

 62 cm